sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **[12/2024]** Our new paper  "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" has been accepted to JMLR.

 - **[09/2024]** Our paper "Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials" is now available on [arXiv](https://arxiv.org/abs/2410.05281).

 - **[05/2024]** Our paper "Bridging Operator Learning and Conditioned Neural Fields: A Unifying Perspective" is now available on [arXiv](https://arxiv.org/abs/2405.13998).